study-ORCATech-cloud/terraform-labs/AWS/LAB03-IAM/README.md

 ## 🎯 Learning Objectives

-- Create and manage IAM users using Terraform
+- Create and manage IAM users with appropriate configuration
-- Organize users into groups with appropriate permissions
+- Organize users into logical groups for permission management
+- Create custom IAM policies using JSON encoding and policy files
-- Create and attach custom policies to control access
+- Attach AWS managed and custom policies to groups
-- Configure service roles for EC2 instances
+- Create IAM roles with trust relationships for EC2 instances
+- Configure instance profiles for EC2 service roles
-- Implement cross-account access (optional)
+- Implement cross-account access through roles (optional)
-- Understand IAM best practices and security considerations
+- Apply IAM security best practices in an infrastructure as code environment
-- Apply proper cleanup procedures to remove IAM resources

 ---